Lifelong learning

 Employer-funded financial support

-Many organisations with an EAP will award partial or full scholarships to employees who wish to further their study and develop skills that will be directly relevant to their role.
+Many organisations with an EAP will award partial or full scholarships to employees who wish to further their studies and develop skills that will be directly relevant to their role.

 To attain financial support like this, it’s important to present a strong business case to your employer.
 You’ll need to demonstrate exactly how the skills you will acquire will benefit the organisation and contribute to the organisation’s goals.